watzek/Invertebrate-Labs/README.md

 **To italicize text, simply surround it with '*'**
 ```
-don't put any spaces after the fist * or before the last,
+don't put any spaces after the first * or before the last,
 *This is italicized*
 * This is not *
 ```